 Mobile Alerting

-Our Mobile Alerting feature (previously known as Event Driven Action) enables you to assign a checklist to alerts / alarms so that when staff receive an alert / alarm notification on the CWM App/Memo, they are also prompted to compete a checklist, which you design, to help them resolve the issue causing the alert/alarm.
+Our Mobile Alerting feature (previously known as Event Driven Action) enables you to assign a checklist to alerts / alarms so that when staff receive an alert / alarm notification on the Checkit App, they are also prompted to compete a checklist, which you design, to help them resolve the issue causing the alert/alarm.

 Overview